1TeaL/Ditto/README.md

     Ditto can transform into any character/monster
     Ditto copies every stat besides HP, regen, armor and movespeed Use Ditto's equipment to transform back to ditto.
 It can also drop naturally Ditto's secondary and utility skills are items that when activated give buffs that are carried over when transformed as well.
-They stack as well.
+They stack as well by having both equipped.
     Aim to increase your HP as he has low base HP

 ## Skills